LesliTech/lesli.dev/docs/getting-started/installation.md

 ### Logging into your new Lesli application
 The seeders comes with default users with different roles and privileges, to see Lesli in action use the owner user:

-* -username: hello@lesli.tech
+* - username: hello@lesli.tech
-* -password: tardis2023$
+* - password: tardis2023$

-> We can add development users, roles, privileges and more; we will explore this options later in the documentation.
+> It is possible to add development users, roles, privileges and more; we will explore this options later in the documentation.